BUSINESS EXCELLENCE AND MANAGEMENT

 Promptness

-Any reviewer who considers that he or she does not have sufficient expertise to review a particular work or knows that he / she cannot be prompt in providing a relevant review should notify the publisher and not assume participation in the review process.
+Any reviewer who considers that he or she does not have sufficient expertise to review a particular work or knows that he / she cannot be prompt in providing a relevant review should notify the Editor-in-chief and not assume participation in the review process, so the manuscript could be sent by the Editor-in-chief to any other reviewer.

 Confidentiality